Instructional Design for Language Teachers

 FAQs about the course

-This course is designed for anyone at a language school/institution who needs to develop online materials for courses.
+This course is designed for anyone at a language school/institution who needs to develop flipped and/or asynchronous online materials for courses.
 This might be a teacher or an admin/technical person with special responsibilities for creating interactive content to add to their virtual learning environment.
 This might be to complement a face to face or an online course.

 This course is designed for people with a reasonable comfort level with technology.
 To be able to participate in the course we recommend you should be comfortable: